Diokuz/baron/readme.md

     // Top limit position for bar in pixels.
     // Default: 0
     barTop: 2,
+    // !Removed.
+Use bar wrapper and CSS instead.
+See /demo/ for details

     // CSS selector for fixable header
     header: '.header__title',